 I also plant my Pumpkin seedlings directly into the main muck pile in early summer as the rising warmth of the rotting muck & its moisture retaining properties mean that they yield good crops with minimal, if any, attention.

-The horses are my major indulgence, although they do provide me with an ample supply of useful manure.
-They are usually in the Horse Field, which has the field shelter described above.
+The muck pile is also conveniently sited for friends who want some of the well-rotted product after the pumpkins have been harvested.The horses are my major indulgence, although they do provide me with an ample supply of useful manure.
+They are usually in the Horse Field, which has a field shelter for them.
 I try & keep them out as much as possible as it is obviously more work to keep them in the stables.
 However if I think the weather is such that they would prefer to come in, there is a wicket gate leading from their field to the stable yard, which I can open to give them the choice.

 WOODLAND & POOLS

 A few years ago, I found American Crayfish in both my pools.
 This is ecologically extremely undesirable & “it is one’s duty to eat them to extinction”.
 So I got a crayfish license & 3 traps.
 The traps work on the lobster-pot principle & are best baited with dead squirrel, magpie or similar.
 I submerge them near the rocks of the bottom lake for 24 hours & then remove any crayfish caught & put the still-baited traps back a second & third time.
 I put the crayfish in a holding pen in clean water for 24 hours to cleanse them before killing them & enjoying delicious meals.